sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 One of the benefits of story-based interviewing (assuming that’s what you are doing) is that participants really enjoy it.
 So you can highlight that.

+I’ve found that if you limit the calendar to book either same day or at most the next day or two, you’ll get fewer no shows.
+(We are much more realistic about our time in the near term.)

 ## Atomic UX research and building a research repository
 ![[Pasted image 20221024211937.png]]